adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

 You'll notice that unlike all other fields in the book so far, the checkbox has a label missing.
-We can add a label, but the contents of the label will duplicate the contents of link.
-We can't wrap the anchor in the label either as their will be two operations using the same space.
+We can add a label, but the contents of the label will duplicate the contents of the link.

+We can't wrap the anchor in the label either as their will be two operations occupying the same space.
+The label should select the checkbox, the link should navigate etc.

 We have three options, each with their own set of tradeoffs:

-- Use ARIA attributes in order to connect the values inside the `div`s to the label.
+- Use ARIA attributes in order to connect the information to the checkbox.
 - Wrap the contents in a `label` and associate it with the checkbox.
 - Create a separate `label` and duplicate the contents of the list item.

 ### Use ARIA attributes

 We could use `aria-describedby` or `aria-labelledby` to associate the information in the list item with the label.
 However, there are two problems.

 First, there is less support for ARIA attributes than there is labels.
 This is because ARIA came along relatively late in the day[^].
 Browsers and assistive technology that came before it won't understand the attributes.